Peace Through Side Payments: Introduction

-Peace implementability is however possible in our model because it only requires some specific belief system to sustain a peaceful equilibrium.
-We characterize the necessary and sufficient conditions for peace implementability.
-With the conditions, generally, there exists a continuum of equilibria, which are all robust and yield different payoffs for the players.
+We show that peace security is impossible in our bribing model, in sharp contrast to \citet{Zheng2019}.
+The key difference lies in the proposer's incentives.
+In \citet{Zheng2019}, a neutral mediator can allocate surplus evenly to sustain security.
+In our model, player 1 is a self-interested proposer who retains all surplus.
+The ability to propose different bribes creates a persistent incentive for player 1 to undercut the on-path bribe and capture additional rent.
+Because player 1's highest type always earns positive information rent in the continuation auction, this undercutting deviation is always profitable, rendering peace security impossible.

-We then consider comparative statics for peace implementability.
-In \cite{Zheng2019}, if either of the two players becomes stronger in the sense that the type distribution becomes more first-order stochastic dominant and the support is unchanged, then peace implementability is preserved.
-In our model, this result remains true for player 1's type distribution but not necessarily true for player 2's.
-The reason is that first-order stochastic dominance means a redistribution of probability mass from lower to higher types.
-Thus it is possible that the lowest type of player 1 can earn a higher expected payoff by offering a higher bribe.
-The higher bribe may lead to a significant increase in the probability of acceptance, the effect of which may outweigh the impact of a higher payment (when the bribe is accepted).
-That means a higher maximum off-path expected payoff of player 1, which renders peace implementability impossible.
+Peace implementability, however, is possible in the bribing model.
+We characterize the necessary and sufficient conditions for implementability.
+Under these conditions, there is generally a continuum of equilibria; all are robust, but they yield different payoffs to the players.
+Peace implementability depends critically on the incentives of player 1's lowest type; specifically, the off-path ``gambling'' for this type due to the ability to propose various bribes can be interpreted as participation in a particular first-price auction (FPA).